 You already know a lot about marketing; it's been a part of your life from day one.
-As one of millions of consumers, you are the ultimate user of a good or service.
-Every time you purchase or use your car, your clothes, your lunch at the cafeteria (whether an oldschool burger or a vegan version), a movie, or a haircut, you are part of the marketing process.
+As one of billions of consumers around the globe, you are the ultimate user of a good or service.
+Every time you purchase or use your car, your clothes, your lunch at the cafeteria (whether an old-school burger or a vegan version), a movie, or a haircut, you are part of the marketing process.
 In this text, we'll tell you why-and why you should care.

 Indeed, consumers like you (and your humble authors!) are at the center of all marketing activities.
 By the way, when we refer to consumers, we don't just mean individuals.
-Organizations-whether a company, government, sorority, or charity-are made up of consumers.
+Organizations-whether a company, government, sorority, or charity-are also consumers.